 They say you should only show your best photos, but I'm here to educate, inform and entertain with some of my worst photos.

 This furry little fellow checked me out some years ago at Zion National Park, so I grabbed a quick photo.
 I thought the space between the branches framed him nicely and went on with my day (which mostly consisted of slipping and falling on icy paths).

 I get home and realize this is something I should never show anyone.
 It's just too busy.
 Yes, there's a frame for the furry little fellow.
 However, the branches in front, the fur on the fellow, and the grass behind it just assaults your mind with too much information.
 Too much texture!

 So I'm embarrassing myself here for two reasons:

 Maybe I could've gotten a better photo of him in a different location, but he wasn't really the reason I was in Zion.
 This was a snapshot and it shows.

 It shows that I'm no wildlife photographer because I don't have the patience to wait in the right location for a nice critter photo.
 However, it also shows not to get too caught up in only one element of the composition.
 All I thought about was the frame.
 I should've considered the competing textures and just enjoyed the moment with this little guy.

 How to Use Texture in Post Processing

-Some photographers prefer an air conditioned studio to trekking through the wilderness amongst wild animals that may lick or eat you.
+Some photographers prefer an air-conditioned studio to trek through the wilderness amongst wild animals that may lick or eat you.
 As I get older, I see the wisdom of this approach.